appgurueu/adv_chat/Readme.md

 * `convert_internal_markdown`/`convert_minetest_markdown`: Optional boolean.
 Whether Markdown sent from Minetest/internal chat messages should be left untouched as if it was Discord Markdown
 * `handle_irc_styles`: Optional string.
 How IRC styles should be converted to Discord Markdown.
 Possible values: `"disabled"`, `"escape_markdown"` and `"convert"`
 * `strip_discord_markdown_in_minetest`: Optional boolean.
 Whether Discord Markdown should be stripped from Minetest chat.
+* `send_embeds`: Optional boolean, whether the bot should send embeds or messages.

 Example :